lcfdiniz/v4uav/README.md

 - [**CUDA and CuDNN**](https://pyimagesearch.com/2020/02/03/how-to-use-opencvs-dnn-module-with-nvidia-gpus-cuda-and-cudnn/)

-The link above also cover OpenCV instalation, the only (non-native) python library you will need.
+The link above also cover OpenCV instalation, the only aditional, non-native, python library you will need.

 ## Installing